How to optimize on reviews management

-Working with customers feedback is fairly considered as an important part of product development strategy.
-It helps in understanding your products strongest & weakest part thus you can emphasise the first & improve the latter.
+Working with customers feedback is fairly considered as an important part of the product development strategy.
+It helps in understanding your products' strongest & weakest part thus you can emphasize the first & improve the latter.
 We've covered the basics of reputation management in our awesome guide here, in case you'd like to know more.

-For quite a long time when talking about customer development for mobile apps, most comments were referring to Google Play as it was the only store to provide native answers to users reviews.
-If you were developing an iOS app, you had to implement some extra SDKs to collect & manage customers feedback.
+For quite a long time when talking about customer development for mobile apps, most comments were referring to Google Play as it was the only store to provide native answers to user reviews.
+If you were developing an iOS app, you had to implement some extra SDKs to collect & manage customers' feedback.

 Luckily this Spring Apple finally introduced to developers the ability to answer user reviews via iTunes Connect.
 And now they can take full advantage of this feature in both stores.

 Responding to app reviews can serve a lot of purposes: